Identify Any PBN | Definitive Guide with an Easy Checklist

 Want more Checks for Spotting PBNs?

 Here are some more factors.
-I have mentioned them here separately as these checks were not apparent in our example PBN domains.
-But are still relevant.
+I have mentioned them here separately as these checks were not apparent in our example PBN domains, but they are still relevant.

 8. High Number of External Links

-While analyzing a particular domain, check if they have an unusual number of external links origination from this domain.
-Also keep in mind that domains with huge number of pages, or if they are in that kind of niche might have high number of external links.
-This does not mean that they are a part of a PBN.
+While analyzing a particular domain, check if it has an unusual number of external links originating from this domain.
+Also, keep in mind that domains with a huge number of pages or if they are in that kind of niche might have a high number of external links.
+This does not mean that they are part of a PBN.

-Reason for considering it as a check: Many domains offer free sign ups and guest posting accounts.
-They do this so that novices get to have a free backlink and the webmaster will get content published without incurring any cost.
-If this is the case, you can also analyze the domain for a sign up/register page.
+Reason for considering it as a check: Many domains offer free sign-ups and guest posting accounts.
+They do this so that novices get a free backlink and the webmaster gets content published without incurring any cost.
+If this is the case, you can also analyze the domain for a sign-up/register page.

-Another helpful check is by looking at content topics.
-They will all be different/unrelated with a promotional external do-follow link.
+Another helpful check is to look at content topics.
+They will all be different and unrelated, with a promotional external do-follow link.

-Sometimes these PBN domain do not offer sign ups but have a ‘write for us’ or contact us page.
+Sometimes, these PBN domains do not offer sign-ups but have a ‘write for us’ or ‘contact us’ page.
 They offer guest posting/link exchange with very loose publishing guidelines.
-Because of this practice, many good domains fall into the trap of becoming a part of a PBN.
+Because of this practice, many good domains fall into the trap of becoming part of a PBN.

 9. External domains linked on the Homepage

-Agreed that many websites such as magazines or directories offer advertisement for brands to feature on the homepage.
+It is agreed that many websites, such as magazines or directories, offer advertisements for brands to feature on the homepage.
 But this is different.

 Here is another example of the same practice: